 Generally, a quit claim deed only provides ownership from the grantor of the prior deed.
 A quit claim deed provides the property and title “as is.”
 Therefore, if the property has any encumbrances these are the responsibilities of the buyer.

-Normally, can hold your security deposit between 15-30 days following the termination of the lease depending on whether the landlord wished to place a claim on the deposit.
+Normally, they can hold your security deposit between 15-30 days following the termination of the lease depending on whether the landlord wished to place a claim on the deposit.

 No. A security deposit is a fund used to protect the landlord from damages to the property, outside of wear and tear, caused by the tenant.
 The landlord may, following the termination of the lease, place a claim on the deposit to repair damage to the property left by the tenant so long as the tenant receives substantiated proof of the damage.